catalyst-cloud/catalystcloud-docs/source/backups.rst

 .. _Duplicity: http://duplicity.nongnu.org/

-The main distinction between the two is that the default openstack backup creates a new volume resources that holds a copy of your data from that point in time.
+The main distinction between the two is that the default openstack backup creates new volume resource that hold a copy of your data from the point in time you decide to back up your data.
 While Duplicity creates a file that you can store elsewhere, for example in object storage.

 The following are the different sections that go into greater detail on specific issues.